SecurityShiba/SecurityShiba.github.io/_posts/2017-03-19-CrikeyCon-CTF-Writeup.md

 Session completed

 ```
-Once complete, we can see that user1 had the password "football".
+Once complete, we can see that user1 had the password `football`.
 ```
 Flag{football}
 ```